How To Feed A Loon

 • While the dumplings are steaming make the sauce: In a medium-size saucepan, heat the chili oil over medim-high heat.
 Add the garlic and cook until softened, about 2 minutes.

 • Add in the remaining sauce ingredients and stir until combined.
 Simmer gently for about 4 minutes, until slightly thickened.
-Add more water, a tbsp at a time, if necessary.
+Add more water, a tablespoon at a time, if necessary.
 The sauce should be velvety, but not too thick.

 PREPARE THE DISH